VIBE: Vector Index Benchmark for Embeddings: Background

 \subsection{Taxonomy of ANN algorithms}

+Broadly, approximate nearest neighbor search algorithms can be classified into graph-, clustering-, tree-, and hashing-based methods according to the index structure they use.

-\paragraph{Graphs} Graph-based methods, such as HNSW~\citep{malkov2018efficient} and SymphonyQG~\citep{gou2025symphonyqg} use an approximate $k$-nn graph of the corpus as an index structure and retrieve the approximate nearest neighbors of the query point via greedy graph traversal/beam search.
+\paragraph{Graphs} Graph-based methods, such as HNSW~\citep{malkov2018efficient}, NSG~\citep{fu2017nsg}, Vamana~\citep{jayaram2019diskann}, and SymphonyQG~\citep{gou2025symphonyqg}, use a navigable proximity graph of the corpus as an index structure and retrieve the approximate nearest neighbors of the query point via greedy or bounded best-first graph traversal.

-\paragraph{Clustering} Clustering-based methods cluster the corpus and retrieve nearest neighbors by evaluating the distances from the query point only to the corpus points in the clusters closest to the query point.
-Before exact distance evaluation, this set of points is typically further pruned by a scoring method, such as product quantization (PQ) in IVF-PQ~\citep{jegou2011product}, anisotropic quantization in ScaNN~\citep{guo2020accelerating}, or reduced-rank regression in LoRANN~\citep{jaasaari2024lorann}.
+\paragraph{Clustering} Clustering-based methods cluster the corpus points and evaluate the distances from the query point only to the corpus points in the clusters closest to the query point.
+The points in the selected clusters can be ranked using an approximate score-computation method, such as product quantization (PQ) in IVF-PQ~\citep{jegou2011product}, anisotropic vector quantization in ScaNN~\citep{guo2020accelerating}, or reduced-rank regression in LoRANN~\citep{jaasaari2024lorann}, to select a candidate set that may subsequently be reranked using exact scores.